How High Should Stair Railing Be

 how high should stair railing be

 You’ve probably stood at the bottom of a staircase, glanced at the railing, and wondered if it’s tall enough to keep you from bumping your head or, worse, taking a tumble.
-Maybe you’ve tried to gauge it with your hand, or you’ve seen a friend struggle to grip a rail that feels just out of reach.
-On top of that, those little moments add up, and the answer isn’t as simple as “just make it taller. ” In this guide we’ll walk through the real‑world considerations, the numbers that matter, and the practical steps you can take to get it right the first time.
+Day to day, maybe you’ve tried to gauge it with your hand, or you’ve seen a friend struggle to grip a rail that feels just out of reach.
+Here's the thing — those little moments add up, and the answer isn’t as simple as “just make it taller. ” In this guide we’ll walk through the real‑world considerations, the numbers that matter, and the practical steps you can take to get it right the first time.

 What Is Stair Railing Height